mercari/pipeline/README.md

-# Mercari Dataflow Template
+# Mercari Pipeline

-The Mercari Dataflow Template enables you to run various pipelines without writing programs by simply defining a configuration file.
+The Mercari Pipeline enables you to run various pipelines without writing programs by simply defining a configuration file.

 Mercari Dataflow Template is implemented as a [FlexTemplate](https://cloud.google.com/dataflow/docs/guides/templates/using-flex-templates) for [Cloud Dataflow](https://cloud.google.com/dataflow).
 Pipelines are assembled based on the defined configuration file and can be executed as Cloud Dataflow Jobs.